processone/grapherl/README.md

 - **value**: value for the given time_stamp.

 Sample python (`data_feed.py`) and erlang (`testing.erl`) modules which feed data into Grapherl located under the `grapherl/tests` directory.
+You can also play around with Grapherl by feeding data using these modules.

 If you have any queries regarding feeding data into Grapherl mail them at `kansi13 at gmail dot com`.